maps90/hot-or-not/README.md

 * [Go] -separated-.

 ## HOW TO: INSTALL
+* This repo using submodule, run: git submodule update --init --recursive
 * Dowload and [install Node.js] or u can install using package tool (on ubuntu: apt-get install nodejs).
 * install npm (on ubuntu: apt-get install npm).
 * install grunt